Missouri Morcellator Cancer Lawsuit FAQs

 How long have medical experts known there was a link between morcellator surgery and the spread of ovarian cancer?

 One doctor, Dr. Richard Lamparter, wrote to Johnson & Johnson in 2006 to warn the company of the tendency for morcellators to spread ovarian cancer.
 Dr. Lamparter called for a warning to be added to the product’s label.
 It was not until 2014 that the problem came to the attention of federal regulators.
 In response to FDA recommendations that morcellators be banned for gynecologic applications, Johnson & Johnson’s Ethicon division issued a global recall.

-Women and the family members of women who were diagnosed with cancer following a gynecologic surgery such as hysterectomy or myomectomy may have grounds to make a claim by filing a morcellator lawsuit.
-Certain time limits may apply; contact one of our attorneys handling morcellator cancer lawsuits for time limits in your state.
+Women and the family members of women in Missouri who were diagnosed with cancer following a gynecologic surgery such as hysterectomy or myomectomy may have grounds to make a claim by filing a Missouri morcellator lawsuit.
+Certain time limits may apply; contact one of our attorneys handling Missouri morcellator cancer lawsuits for time limits in Missouri.

 Does it cost anything for you to review my case?

 We will always listen to your circumstances and give you our analysis of your case without any cost or further obligation.

 Who is most at risk for morcellator cancer?

 Unfortunately, there is no reliable method to screen for ovarian cancer prior to a morcellator surgery.
 Due to that fact, anyone having morcellation hysterectomy or myomectomy is at risk of developing advanced-stage cancer.
 Due to the seriousness of the risk and the inability to screen for ovarian cancer, Johnson & Johnson has issued a global morcellator recall.